Beatitudes: An Exploration of Z.Z. Packer’s “Geese” and Xu Xi’s “Famine”

 I love the ambiguity of that word concern in this context, especially when placed in proximity to eating.

-Her Chinese past is not food-filled at all, except for some rice and tofu.
+Indeed, despite that the reviewer says, her Chinese past is not food-filled at all, except for some rice and tofu.
 Never meat, even what she describes as “the most Chinese of all meats,” pork.
 It simply wasn’t allowed in her household—why?
-Not because of money, even though they were poor, but because of her father’s ignorant philosophies about hungry people in the world, coupled with his own equality ignorant ideas of what constituted a healthy diet.
-Famine in her household was like the Great Famine in China, entirely man-made by an evil dictator wielding a dangerous and evil philosophy.
-Her father puts communist ideology, the needs of the collective, an abstract concern about the hungry people in the world, above the physical and emotional needs of his own flesh-and-blood daughter.
-Now that her parents are dead, her future in Chinese Hong Kong, a Hong Kong that is increasingly becoming just a colony of mainland China, isn’t going to food-filled, either, which is certainly part of her current dilemma, and why she flees to New York for a week of self-indulgence in five-star restaurants.
+Not because of money, but because of her father’s ignorant philosophies about hungry people in the world, coupled with his ideas of what constitutes a healthy diet.
+Therefore (one can read between the lines), the famine in her household, like the Great Famine in China, was entirely man-made by an evil dictator wielding dangerous and evil philosophies.
+Her Chinese father puts communist ideology, the needs of the collective, abstract concerns about the hungry people in the world, above the real physical and emotional needs of his own flesh-and-blood daughter, whose life he destroys.
+Now that her parents are dead, her future in Chinese Hong Kong, a Hong Kong that is increasingly becoming a colony of mainland China, isn’t going to food-filled, either, which is certainly part of her current dilemma, and why she flees to New York for a week of self-indulgence in five-star restaurants.

-Is it really “Western emancipation” the daughter in seeks, as this Chinese reviewer states, or as she put it in the story, greater “gastronomic variety”?
+Is it really “Western emancipation” the daughter in seeks, as the Chinese reviewer states, or as she put it in the story, greater “gastronomic variety”?

-Somewhere in the middle lies the truth, but of course.
+Somewhere in the middle lies the truth, of course.
+I think she wants dignity.
 I must remind myself again and again that this character in “Famine” is not a real person, as much as I feel I have gotten to know her sitting with her over the course of a few dinners.

-Nonetheless, this review gives one reason to think that someone reading “Famine” from a Chinese cultural perspective—the philosophies and value system of the protagonist’s father—might have a different interpretation of the story, possibly thinking that had the daughter not pursued “Western emancipation” from a young age, studied English Literature in school and aligned herself with Western bourgeois cultural aspirations and tastes, she might have learned from her parents to find value in that single grain of rice that clung to the side of the rice bowl, which her mother, even with dimming eyesight, always looked for; and then the daughter might have been more appreciative of her “rice bowl” as an adult, instead of being so dissatisfied with her life that she would think it not worth living.
+Nonetheless, this review gives one reason to think that someone reading “Famine” from a Chinese cultural perspective—like the philosophies and value system of the protagonist’s father—might possibly have a different interpretation of the story, thinking that had the daughter not so relentlessly pursued “Western emancipation” from a young age, studied English Literature in British private schools and aligned herself with Western bourgeois culture and tastes, she might have learned from her parents to find great value in that single grain of rice that clung to the side of the rice bowl, which her mother, even with dimming eyesight, always looked for; and then the daughter might have been more appreciative of her “rice bowl” as an adult, grateful for her life, instead of being so dissatisfied with her life that what?
+She might even contemplate ending it?

-Her mother and father tried to teach her, tried to “educate” her, but the daughter stubbornly refused to learn that lesson, rebelling against her father, choosing death (hunger strike) over life itself.
-Of course, it never occurred to me, and would not occur to any of us, to read “Famine” from that Maoist Chinese cultural perspective, through the lens of the daughter’s Chinese parents; and no, of course, I do not think we as readers are supposed to, either.
+Of course, it never occurred to me, as it would not occur to any of us, to read “Famine” from that Chinese perspective, through the lens of the daughter’s Chinese parents; and no, of course, I do not think we as readers are really supposed to, either.
 The story is entitled “Famine” for a reason.
-We readers want the daughter, who sees with Western eyes, with our own eyes, to escape from her hellish existence in Hong Kong, which in the end she does when she comes to America, even if her future is uncertain.
+We readers want the daughter, who sees with Western eyes, with our own eyes, to escape from her hellish existence in Hong Kong, which in the end she does, sort of, when she comes to America.

 ZZ Packer’s acclaimed short story collection Drinking Coffee Elsewhere features stories about African American girls and young women (“coffee”) who travel outside of their comfort zone and familiar settings often into foreign cultures and settings (“elsewhere”).

-Many consider “Geese” a coming-of-age story, since the young protagonist naively boards a plane and goes to Japan, not knowing that Japan sucks (I am paraphrasing the first page of fake student papers) especially for young black women who do not know Japanese.
+Many consider “Geese” a coming-of-age story, since the young protagonist naively boards a plane and goes to Japan, not knowing that Japan sucks (I am paraphrasing the first page of fake student papers) especially for young black women who do not speak Japanese.
 They focus on Dina’s bad judgment, her naivete.
-I guess she learned her lesson, stupid her, going to Japan and nearly starving to death, experiencing discrimination, almost getting raped/murdered by some crazy Muslim roommate, then having to prostitute herself for money.
-She suffered bad things and had sex for money, and we all know what that means: Her innocence is lost!
+Well, I guess she learned her lesson, stupid her, going to Japan and nearly starving to death, experiencing discrimination against young women and black people, almost getting raped/murdered by some crazy Muslim roommate, then having to prostitute herself for money.
+She suffered bad things and had sex for money.
+So what was the lesson she learned?

-Although Dina is a black American, her soul or her heart, her very way of perceiving the world, has been utterly transformed.
-She went there to experience the loveliness and she has.
+Although Dina is African American, her soul or her heart, her very way of perceiving the world, has been utterly transformed by the end of the story.
+She went there to experience the loveliness of Japan, and she has.
 Dina’s own fluid identity is very much a part of the story, if not the main point.
-She has learned the Japanese language (note, at the end she is conversing with the sarariman in Japanese), and her way of perceiving and understanding is Japanese.
+She has learned the Japanese language (note, at the end she is conversing with the sarariman in Japanese!
+Go Dina!), and her way of perceiving and understanding is entirely Japanese.
+The writing style shifts toward the end, becoming increasingly more poetic and abstract, like haiku.
 All of her life experiences up until that point have been leading up to that moment of the geese.

-These two stories share so many interesting thematic similarities surrounding personal identity, food, travel, escape, isolation, marginalization, exile, etc., I decided to write a kind of compare-and-contrast—I know, I sort of have already. . .
+These two stories share so many interesting thematic similarities surrounding personal identity, food, travel, escape, isolation, marginalization, exile, etc., I decided to write a kind of compare-and-contrast—I know, I sort of have already gone head over heels. . .

 __________________________